Study In Australia for university degree Australian University Directory

-Optical instrumentation and more recent radio astronomy ( Satellite dish antenna ) techniques are used together with computers to analyse and process data gathered.Visit this link to learn more about what you can do with your Australian University Astrophysics degree upon graduation, working as an Astrophysicist or Astronomer.
+Optical instrumentation and more recent radio astronomy (Satellite dish antenna ) techniques are used together with computers to analyse and process data gathered.Visit this link to learn more about what you can do with your Australian university Astrophysics degree upon graduation, working as an Astrophysicist or Astronomer.

 New South Wales : NSW